ProfessionalCSharp/ProfessionalCSharp2021/1_CS/LINQ/Readme.md

 # Readme - Code Samples for Chapter 9, Language Integrated Query

+**Language Integrated Query** gives you the C# language integrated query features to query data from your collections.
+You also learn how to use multiple CPU cores with a query and what’s behind expression trees that are used when you use LINQ to access your database with Entity Framework Core.

 This chapter contains the following code samples:

 * LinqIntro (showing the foundations of LINQ, showing LINQ clauses, and LINQ with extension methods)